PKU-YuanGroup/MagicTime/README.md

 * `[2024.04.11]`  🔥 We release the Hugging Face Space of MagicTime, you can click [here](https://huggingface.co/spaces/BestWishYsh/MagicTime?logs=build) to have a try.
 * `[2024.04.10]`  🔥 We release the inference code and model weight of MagicTime.
 * `[2024.04.09]`  🔥 We release the arXiv paper for MagicTime, and you can click [here](https://arxiv.org/abs/2404.05014) to see more details.
-* `[2024.04.08]`  🔥 We released the subset of ChronoMagic dataset used to train MagicTime.
+* `[2024.04.08]`  🔥 We release the subset of ChronoMagic dataset used to train MagicTime.
 The dataset includes 2,265 metamorphic video-text pairs and can be downloaded at [HuggingFace Dataset](https://huggingface.co/datasets/BestWishYsh/ChronoMagic) or [Google Drive](https://drive.google.com/drive/folders/1WsomdkmSp3ql3ImcNsmzFuSQ9Qukuyr8?usp=sharing).
 * `[2024.04.08]`  🔥 **All codes & datasets** are coming soon!
 Stay tuned 👀!

 ## 😮 Highlights